New App Could Encourage Eating Disorder Behaviors in Children

 What is Kurbo?

 WW recently made the news for creating a new diet app for children named Kurbo.
 The app could come from good intentions, but there are potentially dangerous lessons that this app could be teaching our youth.
 While a child’s health and nutrition should remain a priority, some children are at risk for developing an eating disorder if they restrict through dieting.
-Our responsibility at Toledo Center for Eating Disorders, is to point out these pitfalls that many children could fall victim to and bring to them to the forefront of the conversation.
+Our responsibility at Toledo Center for Eating Disorders, is to point out these pitfalls that many children could fall victim to and bring them to the forefront of the conversation.

 Kurbo’s basic functionality is to track a child’s eating habits throughout the day.
 Using a stoplight system, healthy foods such as fruits and vegetables are labeled green, perceived unhealthy foods are labeled red, and mildly healthy/unhealthy choices get labeled yellow.
-As the meals and snacks eaten throughout the day, the app tracks the eating choices and encourages the child to make healthier choices moving forward.
+As the meals and snacks are eaten throughout the day, the app tracks the eating choices and encourages the child to make healthier choices moving forward.

 What is the danger of Kurbo?

 The decision to directly target children without the guidance of a trained professional working together with the parent is a risky move.
 It seems innocent enough to want your child to eat healthy food.
 However, several health professionals think Kurbo has taken the health trend too far.
 The app also requires the child to enter and track their weight.
 You can see the inherent danger of teaching young, impressionable children the importance of tracking their weight.
 Historically, there were no apps 20 years ago that were encouraging children to track their weight.
 Yet, we still have millions of people suffering from eating disorders throughout the world today.
 Furthermore, young children require different levels and varieties of nutrition since they are still in the process of growing.
 Kurbo could potentially be teaching children that they need to curb their eating habits and lose weight, ultimately hampering the child’s overall health.